The Facts

 Does Maple Grove currently have a need for a Sacred Settlement or Homeless Shelter?

-Maple Grove currently has about 35 people who are identified as Homeless, as reported by the city.
-This is a minimal number when compared to the population size of Maple Grove.
 We believe all of our neighbors deserve the dignity of a home, which is why we are advocating for more community input on how to solve this problem.
 If a Sacred Settlement is the answer, we want it to be successful for both our neighbors and the future residents.

 Will residents have to be drug/alcohol free while living in the Settlement?

 We would rather see an empowering model that gives resources and incentives to graduate from the program and restricts drug/alcohol use while on site.
 Additionally, we have not seen any models that indicate that tolerating drug and alcohol addiction is beneficial in helping those struggling with addiction.
+Among people who are or have been previously homeless, 36% of deaths were related to substance use disorders.2

 But Church of the Open Door has stated that people do not need to have a mental illness or substance use disorder to live in the settlement, right?